 I was recently watching a programme with my husband about sustainability, and I was deeply affected by what I was seeing.
 We chatted about it and, among other changes, we made the spontaneous decision to dramatically overhaul our diets.
 We immediately stopped eating meat and chicken, and today I want to talk about how being pescatarian benefits us, specifically choosing to be pescatarian vs vegetarian – does one have greater advantages over the other?

-There were actually several different reasons behind our impromptu choice, but the biggest drive for us is to actively be more ethical.
+However, health was only one of the reasons behind our impromptu choice; the biggest drive for us is to actively be more ethical.

 So, is Pescatarianism Ethical?

 This is something I’ve struggled with a little bit; I’m writing this post to clarify my values in my own mind – and also so that when I’m accused of being a hypocrite I have somewhere to direct my critics!
 I know people who have had long-lasting fallings out about the subject, and while I don’t feel a need to justify myself exactly, I do think it’s an interesting subject and a topic we should be discussing.

 One interesting aspect is how to handle our children’s diets and whether or not they should include meat and poultry by default.